Louise Currie: Biography

 With the help of her agent, Sue Carol, wife to actor Alan Ladd, she began working with Monogram Pictures and Columbia Pictures.
 Most of her movies were B-movies and serials, in which she often portrayed the heroine.
 Her film career began in 1940, when she appeared first in Billy the Kid Outlawed and then as a society debutante, in the Kay Kyser musical You'll Find Out.
 In 1941 she starred in the serial Adventures of Captain Marvel opposite Tom Tyler.

-Currie had an uncredited role in Citizen Kane (1941), as a reporter at Xanadu.
+Currie had an uncredited role in Citizen Kane (1941), as a reporter at Xanadu, which included Alan Ladd as another reporter in the same sequence.
 She was the last surviving Kane cast member.

 From 1940–49 she had roles in 39 films, many of which were starring, including The Masked Marvel (1943).
 She made a few television appearances in the 1950s, retiring permanently from acting in 1956.

 Personal life

-Currie was first married to Robert A. Hefner Jr., but that marriage ended in divorce January 29, 1940.
+Currie was first married to Robert A. Hefner Jr., but that marriage ended in divorce on January 29, 1940.
 She married actor John Whitney (1918-1985) at the peak of her career, but the marriage ended in divorce.
 On May 4, 1948, she married character actor John Good.
 He retired from acting, and the two opened a successful antique import-export business in Beverly Hills, remaining together until his death in December 1996.
+In 2002, Currie married Grover Asmus, the widower of actress Donna Reed.
+Asmus died in 2003.

 Other

-In 1944, Currie had starred opposite Hollywood legend Bela Lugosi in The Ape Man (1943) and Voodoo Man (1944).
+In 1944, Currie starred opposite Hollywood legend Bela Lugosi in The Ape Man (1943) and Voodoo Man (1944).
 Along with actress Lucille Lund and others, she took part in the documentary film Lugosi: Hollywood's Dracula (1997), which detailed the life and acting career of Lugosi.
-In 2002, she married Grover Asmus, widower of actress Donna Reed.

 On May 17, 2010, Currie appeared at the Academy of Motion Picture Arts and Sciences in Beverly Hills to introduce a screening of a restored print of the first chapter of the 1941 serial, Adventures of Captain Marvel.
 She made repeat appearances on May 24, 2010 and August 16, 2010.